 AMEN trains and empowers missionaries to plant churches in the villages of Africa where no church exists and nurture, support and supervise the churches until they are able to sustain themselves.
 The names of churches planted by missionaries trained by AMEN are fashioned after the Biblical churches, example the church in Corinth, the church in Ephesus, the church in Thessalonica.
 If a church is planted in any village, the name of the church will be derived from the name of the village.

 Afri-Mission and Evangelism Network has exit strategy that will enable the missionaries have full control of the churches they planted.
 It is important to note that AMEN does not plant churches where there is already existing church and does not own or run church.
 Afri- Mission and Evangelism Network has planted 12 churches among the unreached peoples group in Nigeria.

-Your monthly support of $50 helps meet the needs of an indigenous missionary and his family while he preach the gospel where no one has ever preached and enlarge God’s kingdom and ensure that those who have never heard about Jesus are brought into the kingdom
+Your monthly support of $100 helps meet the needs of an indigenous missionary and his family while he preach the gospel where Christ has not been preached and enlarge God’s kingdom and ensure that those who have never heard about Jesus are brought into the kingdom

 Your gift of $100 sponsors a missionary for 6 months training in Afri-mission institute for missionary studies for onward deployment to take the gospel and love of Christ to the Hausa/ Fulani, Dukawa, Kambari and Zabramawa people groups in Northern Nigeria.